khyrns/coursera-web-dev-course/README.md

 # coursera-web-dev-course
-Solution Coursera HTML, CSS, and Javascript for Web Developers course assignments
+Solutions to Coursera HTML, CSS, and Javascript for Web Developers course assignments